Estimating Heterogeneous Treatment Effects for Spatio-Temporal Causal Inference: Empirical Application

 Since the baseline distribution of airstrikes is not uniform across space, increasing airstrike intensity relative to the baseline leads to some regions experiencing a greater increase in airstrikes than others. \cref{fig:airstrike_diff} illustrates the estimated difference in the average number of airstrikes per district between the two interventions.
-One concern is that the significant differences observed in \cref{fig:app_bianry_beta_aid} might be driven by this uneven increase in airstrike intensity.
-To address this, we incorporate the expected difference in airstrikes into the regression model and perform the analysis while controlling for this expected difference.
-Most of the results remain consistent.
+One concern is that the significant differences observed in \cref{fig:app_binary_beta_aid} might be driven by this uneven increase in airstrike intensity.
+To address this, we incorporate the expected difference in airstrikes into the regression model and perform the analysis while adjusting for this expected difference.
+Most results remain consistent.
 The confidence interval for the CATE for $r = 0$ becomes wider, but the difference between the CATE for $r = 0$ and $r = 1$ becomes significant for IED when airstrike intensity is increased sixfold for 10 days after controlling for the expected difference in airstrikes.
 Detailed results are provided in \cref{a: application_inten}.

-We shift our focus to the analysis of aid per capita.
-The histogram of continuous aid across all pixels (\cref{fig:hist_aid}) reveals that many pixels have a value of 0 aid during some time periods.
+We next analyze the aid per capita.
+The histogram of continuous aid (\cref{fig:hist_aid}) reveals that many pixels have no aid during some time periods.
 To account for this, we include an indicator for zero aid in our working model.
 Consistent with simulation studies, we use four natural cubic spline basis functions, $z_l(r)$, based on strictly positive aid values, using equally spaced knots.
-Additionally, we set $\basef(0) = 0$ for $l = 1, \dots, 4.$ In summary, we consider the following working model: where $r$ represent the aid per capita received during the previous month.
+Additionally, we set $\basef(0) = 0$ for $l = 1, 2, 3, 4.$ In sum, we consider the following working model: $\tau^{\mathrm{Proj.}}_{t,\bm{h}_1,\bm{h}_2}(r;\bbeta_t) =\beta_{t,0}+\sum_{l=1}^4\beta_{t,l}\basef(r)+\beta_{t,5} I\{r=0\}$, where $r$ represent the aid per capita received during the previous month.
 We consider the projection CATE under this model and multiply all the estimates by the average number of pixels in a district to obtain a district-level effect.